Statistical dynamics of a hard sphere gas: fluctuating Boltzmann equation and large deviations: Lanford's theorem : a law of large numbers

-More precisely, the convergence is described by Lanford's theorem~\cite{La75} (in the canonical setting --- for the grand-canonical setting see~\cite{Ki75}, where the case of smooth compactly supported potentials is also addressed), which we state here in the case of the initial measure \eqref{eq: initial measure}. \begin{Thm}[Lanford~\cite{La75}] Consider a system of hard spheres initially distributed according to the grand canonical measure {\rm(\ref{eq: initial measure})} with~$f^0 $ satisfying the estimates~{\rm(\ref{lipschitz})}.
+More precisely, the convergence is described by Lanford's theorem~\cite{La75} (in the canonical setting --- for the grand-canonical setting see~\cite{Ki75}, where the case of smooth compactly supported potentials is also addressed), which we state here in the case of the initial measure \eqref{eq: initial measure}. \begin{Thm}[Lanford~\cite{La75}] Consider a system of hard spheres initially distributed according to the grand canonical measure {\rm(\ref{eq: initial measure})} with~$f^0 $ satisfying the estimate~{\rm(\ref{lipschitz})}.
 Then, in the Boltzmann-Grad limit $\mu_\eps \to \infty$, the rescaled one-particle density~$F^\eps_1(t)$ converges uniformly on compact sets to the solution~$f(t)$ of the Boltzmann equation {\rm(\ref{boltzmann-eq})} on a time interval~$[0,T_0]$ (which depends only on~$f^0$ through $C_0,\beta_0$).
-Furthermore for each~$n$, the rescaled $n$-particle correlation function $F^\eps_n(t)$ converges almost everywhere in $\D^n$ to~$f^{\otimes n}(t)$ on the same time interval. \end{Thm}
+Furthermore for each~$n$, the rescaled $n$-particle correlation function $F^\eps_n(t)$ converges almost everywhere in $\D^n$ to~$f^{\otimes n}(t)$ on the same time interval. \end{Thm} We refer to \cite{IP89,S2,CIP94,CGP97} for detailed proofs.
+The topic continues to be studied and developed, see \cite{MT12, GSRT, denlinger, PS17,GG18,GG21, PS21} for more recent contributions.